davidtchiu/davidtchiu.github.io/teaching/cs161/hwk6.twitter/index.md

 The String variable `post` is split up by space (`" "` was input as the delimiter).
 The split method stores all the split-up chunks into a string array, and returns this array.
 The `String[] terms` variable holds this array, and we are able to traverse through its contents as usual.

-Before you move on, make sure you can do the following exercise in Codepad:
+You don't need to turn this in, but before you move on, see if you can do the following exercise:

-- Say you have a string called roster, which stores a list of names like this: `David Chiu`, `Adam Smith`, `Brad Richards`, `America Chambers`.
-Write a method makeUserName that accepts roster as input, and prints each person's username on a separate line.
+- Say you have a string called roster, which stores a list of names of Professors as one long string like this: `David Chiu, Adam Smith, Brad Richards, America Chambers`.
+Each Professor's name is separated by a comma in the String.
+Write a method `makeUserName` that accepts roster as input, and prints each person's username on a separate line.
 A username is constructed using the first letter of first name appended with the last name.
 The entire username must be lower case.
 If done correctly, this method should print:

 ```
 dchiu